HeyTomCat/ProgramLangs/UNLICENSE.md

 In addition, even though not required it would be greatly appreciated to
 use this exact license with only minor modifications in your repository,
-if it is based on or uses contents of this repository.
-Also it would be
-greatly appreciated, if in any way you use these contents, there
+if it is based on or uses contents of this repository and if in any way
-is at least some mention of this repository.
+these contents are used, this repository is mentioned in some way.